Mary Elliott Flanery: Women's rights advocate

 Flanery was a member of the Kentucky Equal Right Association, and actively worked for women to have the right to vote.
-She worked for to improve the lives of women through reform of suffrage, marriage, and divorce laws.
+She worked to improve the lives of women through reform of suffrage, marriage, and divorce laws.

 Kentucky Legislator

-After women gained suffrage in Kentucky, in 1921, Flanery ran as the Democratic party candidate for a seat in the Kentucky House of Representative from the 89th District representing Boyd County, Kentucky and won by a 250-vote margin.
+After women gained suffrage in Kentucky, in 1921, Flanery ran as the Democratic party candidate for a seat in the Kentucky House of Representative from the 89th District representing Boyd County, Kentucky, and won by a 250-vote margin.
 When Flanery took her seat in the lower house of the General Assembly in January 1922, she was the first female state legislator elected in Kentucky and the first female legislator elected south of the Mason–Dixon line.

 As an legislator, Flanery continued her advocacy for women's rights.
 She urged her colleagues to change legislation about marriage and divorce, and to implement the federal Shepard-Towner Maternity Act, a progressive era program that provided medical care to pregnant women and their children.

 Flanery's time in the General Assembly ended with an unsuccessful campaign for Secretary of State in 1923.
 She was defeated by another female trailblazer, Emma Guy Cromwell, who was the first female to hold a statewide office.
 Flanery stayed active in politics and was a delegate to the Democratic National Convention in 1924.